Synixe/Documents/guides/players/radios.md

 |  AN/PRC-117F |    10-20km   |     Horizon     |

 ## Terrain & Object Interference
-When operating radios behind hills and in urban enviorments with many objects radio strength and range will be reduced compared to if you were operating the radio in open terrian or on top of a building.
+When operating radios behind hills and in urban environments with many objects radio strength and range will be reduced compared to if you were operating the radio in open terrain or on top of a building.

 # Controls
 Pressing `capslock` will transmit through the AN/PRC-343.